Raedin24/School/L400/DCIT 423/Module 14.md

 ### Forwarding on Directly Connected Networks
 The router needs to determine the destination MAC address associated with the destination IP address
 1. **IPv4 Packet** - Router checks the *ARP table* for destination IP and associated MAC address.
-If there is no match, router sends an ARP Request.
-Destination device returns an ARP Reply with its MAC address.
+If there is no match, router sends an *ARP Request*.
+Destination device returns an *ARP Reply* with its MAC address.
 Packet is then forwarded
 2. **IPv6 Packet** - Router checks its *neighbour cache*  for the destination IPv6 address and associated MAC address.
+If there is no match, router sends an *ICMPv6 Neighbour Solicitation (NS)*  message.
+Destination device returns an *ICMPv6 Neighbour Advertisement (NA)*  message with
-`Control plane is`
+`Control plane is basically code that directs the data on how and where to move.`